-A miniature installation citing the fluctuating price in US dollars of raw opium at the farm gate in Afghanistan, from early 2002-2017 - continuing.
+A miniature installation citing the fluctuating price in US dollars of raw opium at the farm gate in Afghanistan.

 - Outline map of Afghanistan.
 Graphite and oil on canvas.
 30 x40 x1 cm.